Smoking Cessation Aids

 Possible side effects include insomnia, dry mouth, headache, tremors, nausea and anxiety.
 Buproprion is only available with a prescription.
 One positive effect seen with this drug is that it suppresses the weight gain often seen with quitting.

 Varenicline is a prescription medication designed specifically for treating tobacco addiction.
 The drug works by stimulating the release of dopamine, which mimics the effect of nicotine, leading to a reduction in cravings and withdrawal symptoms.
 In addition, the drug blocks nicotine's ability to bind to receptors in the brain, making smoking less satisfying for those who lapse and smoke after their quit date.
 Research has found that the odds of quitting using varenicline are 2 and a half times that of placebo.
-Recent evidence suggests that the combination of varenicline and NRT may be more effective than varenicline alone, however more studies are needed on long term smoking rates.
+Recent evidence suggests that the combination of varenicline and NRT may be more effective than varenicline alone, however more studies are needed on long term smoking rates and side effects resulting from the combination.

-The drug is started at 0.5 mg once a day for 3 days, then 0.5 mg twice a day on days 4 through 7, then 1 mg twice a day for 12 weeks.
+The medication should be started at least a week before the planned quit date.
+The dose is started at 0.5 mg once a day for 3 days, then 0.5 mg twice a day on days 4 through 7, then 1 mg twice a day for 12 weeks.
 If the user is not smoking at 12 weeks, an additional 12 weeks is recommended to prevent relapse.
-Possible side effects include nausea (seen in 30% of users), insomnia, abnormal or vivid dreams and headache.
+Possible side effects include nausea (seen in 30% of users), insomnia, abnormal or vivid dreams, sleep walking, and headache.
 Only 3% of users discontinued the drug due to the nausea, which can be lessened by taking the drug with food and a full glass of water.
 In 2008, the FDA issued a warning regarding the association of varenicline therapy with changes in behavior, agitation, depressed mood and thoughts of or attempted suicide.
-Patients and their family members should report any of these symptoms immediately to their healthcare provider.
+However, numerous clinical studies have not found an increase in these types of side effects with varenicline, even in patients with mental illness.

 Electronic Cigarettes (E-cigarettes)

-Electronic cigarettes, also known as e-cigarettes, are battery operated devices designed to deliver nicotine with tobacco smoke by heating a nicotine containing solution.
+Electronic cigarettes, also known as e-cigarettes or vaping, are battery operated devices designed to deliver nicotine without the dangers of tobacco smoke by heating a nicotine containing solution.
 E-cigarettes became available in Europe and the United States in 2006, and have gained popularity among smokers wishing to reduce or quit traditional cigarette smoking.
 There are very few studies that have evaluated the use of e-cigarettes for smoking cessation.
 There appears to be a small beneficial effect of e-cigarette use on short-term cigarette smoking rates.
-There are, however, many concerns regarding the use of e-cigarettes as smoking cessation aids, including the lack of standardized manufacturing of these devices and the risk of impurities and contamination of the nicotine liquid with toxic chemicals (e.g. metal particles, etc.).
+There are, however, many concerns regarding the safety of e-cigarettes, including the lack of standardized manufacturing and oversight of these devices and the risk of impurities and contamination of the nicotine liquid with toxic chemicals (e.g. metal particles, formaldehyde, etc.).
 There is also concern that e-cigarettes have the potential to increase cigarette use by reducing the motivation of smokers to quit completely, and by providing a gateway to smoking for non-smokers, particularly among adolescents.

 Other Pharmacologic Therapies